20 Percent Of 20 Million

 • Business and Finance: A company with 20 million dollars in revenue might allocate 20% (4 million dollars) towards marketing and advertising.
 Similarly, a 20% profit margin on a 20 million dollar investment would represent a profit of 4 million dollars.
 Calculating interest on a loan or investment also frequently involves percentage calculations.
 Imagine an investment of 20 million earning 20% annual interest; the annual return would be 4 million.

 • Statistics and Data Analysis: In analyzing large datasets, percentages are essential for summarizing and interpreting the data.
-For example, if a survey of 20 million people shows that 20% support a particular policy, that translates to 4 million supporters.
+As an example, if a survey of 20 million people shows that 20% support a particular policy, that translates to 4 million supporters.
 This data can be crucial for understanding public opinion or market trends.

 • Sales and Discounts: Retailers often offer discounts expressed as percentages.
 A 20% discount on a 20 million dollar item would reduce the price by 4 million dollars.
 This is a common calculation used in promotional campaigns and clearance sales.